Subcribe to Our Blog

 The short answer is no. Generally, it's not worth the effort and money, especially when you look at the scope of the damage, like this picture from headline “news”.
 More details in the long answer below or scroll down to the last picture for our solution to this quandary.

 Bonded leather is a synthetic made of petroleum goo and ground scrap leather.
-The surface will flake off or peel after extended use or exposure to sun, revealing the woven mesh, fabric, or microfiber substrate.
+The surface will flake off or peel after just a year of gentle use or exposure to sun, revealing the woven mesh, fabric, or microfiber substrate.

 There is no regulation for use of the term “leather” in the United States and Canada.
 The Chinese lobbies carry too much weight in these countries, contrary to places like New Zealand, where it is illegal to mislead consumers into buying the real thing.
 Bonded leather can't compete with marine-grade vinyl let alone genuine animal hide, yet it is more common than its authentic counterpart.
 It is all you'll find at big box stores, and it is the affordable (read cheap) option at many retailers.
 The irony is that the United States military spends billions each year defending petroleum interests, and much of it is being converted into shoddy furniture that degrades before our boys can return home to enjoy it!

-High-quality furniture, on the other hand, will have good “bones” and “skin”—genuine leather—and will cost thousands when purchased new.
+High-quality furniture, on the other hand, will have good “bones” and “skin”—genuine leather—and will cost a few thousand (if not more) when purchased new.

 What to do?